Continue to Grow

 There is a thrill in the endless techniques to learn, layered on top of simple principles, that add complexity, appeal, and connection to your writing.

-There are others that I occasionally click through, such as from Final Draft and ISA newsletters.
-Many end up being generic, boilerplate information that most seasoned writers know about, but there is on good occasion a nugget of information that is new to me that I bank and apply to my process and stories.
+Now I don’t always take everything to heart that I read.
+Sometimes instant deleting these newsletter issues or not finishing a trite article.
+Many entries end up being generic, boilerplate information that most seasoned writers know about.
+But on a good occasion, a nugget of information is new to me that I bank and apply to my process and stories.